apache/airflow/docs/plugins.rst

         # The function should have the following signature:
         # def func_name(stat_name: str) -> str:
         stat_name_handler = None
+        # A list containing `airflow.plugin.AirflowPluginDagSource` objects.
+Describes sources for DAGs to be pulled in from at runtime.
+        dag_sources = []

         # A callback to perform actions when airflow starts and the plugin is loaded.
         # NOTE: Ensure your plugin has *args, and **kwargs in the method definition
         #   to protect against extra parameters injected into the on_load(...)